Transparency

 Conclusion

-For many expats, the best setup is a German current account for daily life, plus additional accounts only when needed for saving, investing, freelancing, or visa requirements.
+For many expats, the best setup is a German current account for daily life, plus additional accounts only when needed for saving, investing, freelancing, shared household expenses, or visa requirements.

 Frequently Asked Questions